On reduction of differential inclusions and Lyapunov stability: Stability of autonomous systems

 Since $G_{U}^{F}\left(x\right)\subset F\left(x\right),\forall x\in\R^{2}$, $\tilde{F}_{\left\{ U\right\} }=G_{U}^{F}$.
 Since $V\in\mathcal{C}^{1}\left(\R^{2},\R\right)$, $\partial V\left(x\right)=\left\{ \frac{\partial V}{\partial x}\left(x\right)\right\} $, and hence, the $\left\{ U\right\} -$generalized derivative of $V$ in the direction(s) $ F $ is given by

-Global asymptotic stability of (\ref{eq:Autonomous Inclusion}) at $x=0$ is then follows from Thm. \ref{thm:Autonomous}.\defnEnd \end{example} In applications where a negative definite bound on the derivative of the candidate Lyapunov function cannot be found easily, the invariance principle is invoked.
+Global asymptotic stability of (\ref{eq:Autonomous Inclusion}) at $x=0$ then follows from Thm. \ref{thm:Autonomous}.\defnEnd \end{xmpl} In applications where a negative definite bound on the derivative of the candidate Lyapunov function cannot be found easily, the invariance principle is invoked.
 The following section develops invariance results using $\mathcal{U}-$generalized derivatives.